OpenCyphal-Garage/uavcan.github.io/Implementations/Libuavcan/Tutorials/12._Multithreading/index.md

 ## Multiprocessing

-A node may be implemented not only in multiple threads, but in multiple processes as well (with non-shared memory).
+A node may be implemented not only in multiple threads, but in multiple processes as well (with isolated address spaces).

 In this case, every sub-node will be accessing the CAN hardware as an independent node, but it will be using the same node ID in all communications, therefore all sub-nodes and the main node will appear on the bus as the same network participant.

-We introduce a new term here - *compund node* - which referes to either a multithreaded or a multiprocessed node.
+We introduce a new term here - *compound node* - which referes to either a multithreaded or a multiprocessed node.

-This is demonstrated on the following diagram:

 <a  href="/Implementations/Libuavcan/Tutorials/12._Multithreading/multiprocessing.svg">
 <img src="/Implementations/Libuavcan/Tutorials/12._Multithreading/multiprocessing.svg" style="max-width: 75%" />